pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Robotron-Z1013.md

 This command will build a file called "adventure.z80", a binary file suitable to be run on the existing emulators.

-It is possible to choose between a full VT/ANSI emulation and a tiny console support.
-The ANSI version of the library depends a bit less on the ROM because the video memory is addressed directly.
-16x16 text resolution is not supported in ANSI mode.

-You can also change the program location with the "-zorg=" option.
-The default position is at address $100.
+# Generic console modes

+* Mode 0 = 32x32 text
+* Mode 1 = 32x32, 256x256px KRT graphics

-# J1013 emulator
+# JKCEMU emulator

-Download and build from http://www.jens-mueller.org/j1013
+Download and build from http://www.jens-mueller.org/jkcemu

 To run a ".z80" program use the "Datei/Laden" menu, pick your file and click on "Starten".